ROCm/ROCdbgapi/README.md

 forth in a signed agreement between the parties or in AMD’s Standard Terms and Conditions of Sale.

-AMD, the AMD Arrow logo are trademarks of Advanced Micro Devices, Inc.  Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+AMD®, the AMD Arrow logo, ROCm® and combinations thereof are trademarks of Advanced Micro Devices, Inc.  Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 PCIe® is a registered trademark of PCI-SIG Corporation.
 RedHat® and the Shadowman logo are registered trademarks of Red Hat, Inc. www.redhat.com in the U.S. and other countries.
 SUSE® is a registered trademark of SUSE LLC in the United Stated and other countries.
 Ubuntu® and the Ubuntu logo are registered trademarks of Canonical Ltd.  Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

 Copyright (c) 2019-2020 Advanced Micro Devices, Inc.  All rights reserved.